GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Results

 We evaluate the \mmacro{} framework, demonstrating: (1) the \mmacro{} inference engine provides a substantial speed benefit over Cholesky based inference and standard MVM-based CG inference, especially for GPU computing; (2) \mmacro{} achieves comparable or better final test error compared to Cholesky inference, even with no kernel approximations; and (3) preconditioning provides a substantial improvement in the efficiency of our approach.

 \paragraph{Baseline methods.} We test \mmacro{} on three types of GPs: 1. {\bf Exact} GP models, 2. {\bf SGPR} inducing point models \cite{titsias2009variational,hensman2013gaussian}, and 3. {\bf SKI} models with Toeplitz $\K_{UU}$ and deep kernels \cite{wilson2015kernel,wilson2016deep}.
 For Exact and SGPR, we compare \mmacro{} against Cholesky-based inference engines implemented in GPFlow \cite{matthews2017gpflow}.
-GPFlow is presently the fastest alternative implementation of these models.
-SKI is not intended for Cholesky inference.
-Therefore we compare \mmacro{} to the inference procedure of \citet{dong2017scalable}, implemented in our GPyTorch package.
+GPFlow is presently the fastest implementation of these models with a Cholesky inference engine.
+Since SKI is not intended for Cholesky inference, we compare \mmacro{} to the inference procedure of \citet{dong2017scalable}, implemented in our GPyTorch package.
 This procedure differers from \mmacro{} in that it computes $\trainK^{-1} \y$ without a preconditioner and computes $\log \vert \trainK \vert$ and its derivative with the Lanczos algorithm.

 \paragraph{Datasets.} We test Exact models on five datasets from the UCI dataset repository \cite{asuncion2007uci} with up to 3500 training examples (the largest possible before all implementations exhausted GPU memory): Skillcraft, Gas, Airfoil, Autompg, and Wine.
 We test SGPR on larger datasets ($n$ up to 50000): KEGG, Protein, Elevators, Kin40k, and PoleTele.
 For SKI we test five of the largest UCI datasets ($n$ up to 515000): Song, Buzz, Protein, Kin40k, and KEGG.